This is the ultimate guide to create interview videos in 2021, let's dive right in.

 For microphones, you can either purchase a Bluetooth mic or a USB mic, both are cheap and easily available.

-Step 4: Choose a Video Telephony Software and Recording Tool
+Step 4: Choose a Video Telephony Software and Recording Tool (for remote interviews)

 Much like phone calls, video telephony works on a particular platform.
 And for you to conduct an interview, both you and the interviewee must have the same platform to engage.